-As well as providing the emergency operator with a GPS location, SYNC Enhanced 911 Assist can also provide data such as impact velocity, crash type, whether multiple impacts were sustained, safety belt usage for seating positions with belt reminders, and whether airbags were deployed.
-Such information could help emergency responders understand the severity of the incident and dispatch the most appropriate response.
-Enhanced 911 Assist is currently available on vehicles in the U.S. and China that are equipped with SYNC Gen 1.1 or Gen 3, and the offering has recently expanded to include Brazil.
+As well as providing the operator with a GPS location, the system can relay vital data such as impact velocity, crash type, safety belt usage, whether multiple impacts were sustained and whether airbags were deployed.
+This information helps the emergency services understand the severity of the incident and dispatch the most appropriate response.

 Most of our vehicles also carry the SOS-Post Crash Alert System™, which alerts passers-by and first responders to a vehicle’s location.
 In the event of airbag or safety belt pre-tensioner activation, it:

 A European Union regulation on “Automated Emergency Calling Systems” was finalized in 2017, becoming mandatory on April 1, 2018 for new vehicles.
 In parallel, a UN regulation was adopted in November 2017, covering all in-vehicle systems and requirements to drive harmonization of this technology on a global scale.

 Talking Tech Saves Lives

 Trying to locate the source of a siren while driving can be stressful, and not getting out of the way can delay the progress of an emergency vehicle.
 So in 2017, we began trialing our new Emergency Vehicle Warning technology, designed to tell drivers if an emergency vehicle is approaching, and how far away it is.
 The technology could eventually advise drivers on the best course of evasive action.

 “Time is precious for emergency services and this technology could help to shave valuable seconds off their journeys by enabling drivers to avoid being an obstruction.”